 Schools may have a nominated member of staff with responsibility for the operation and management of the school complaints procedure.
 At The Sydney Russell School this nominated member of staff is the Principal.

-Read the full Complaints Policy
+Read the full Complaint Policy